 The MAP for a hypothesis is:

 𝑀𝐴𝑃 (𝐻) = max 𝑃((𝐻|𝐸) ∗ (𝑃(𝐻)) /𝑃(𝐸))

 𝑀𝐴𝑃 (𝐻) = max(𝑃(𝐸|𝐻) ∗ 𝑃(𝐻))

 𝑃 (𝐸) is evidence probability, and it is used to normalize the result.
 The result will not be affected by removing 𝑃(𝐸).

 Naive Bayes classifiers conclude that all the variables or features are not related to each other.
 The Existence or absence of a variable does not impact the existence or absence of any other variable.
 For example,

 Fruit may be observed to be an apple if it is red, round, and about 4″ in diameter.

-In this case also even if all the features are interrelated to each other, and NB classifier will observe all of these independently contributing to the probability that the fruit is an apple.
+In this case also even if all the features are interrelated to each other, an naive bayes classifier will observe all of these independently contributing to the probability that the fruit is an apple.

 1. Gaussian Naïve Bayes: When characteristic values are continuous in nature then an assumption is made that the values linked with each class are dispersed according to Gaussian that is Normal Distribution.